 Sumeet Bhatia, M.D., is a board certified medical oncologist, hematologist and internal medicine specialist.
-Dr. Bhatia is also certified as an MD Anderson Cancer Network® physician at the Community Regional Cancer Center in Indianapolis.
+Dr. Bhatia is also a certified MD Anderson Cancer Network® physician.

 Every four minutes in America someone is diagnosed with a blood cancer.
 These types of cancers include leukemia, lymphoma, and myeloma, as well as many other rare blood and bone marrow disorders.
-As a medical oncologist treating these cancers at Community Regional Cancer Care Center, Dr. Bhatia says he feels very optimistic when treating these types of cancer.
+As a medical oncologist treating these cancers, Dr. Bhatia says he feels very optimistic when treating these types of cancer.
 Dr. Bhatia helps break down the types and gives us the basics on blood cancer.

 Is there a typical age that someone gets cancer of the blood?